Log in to the platform with your username and password (http://vericast.bmat.me).

-On Active Filters tab (right column), select View Filters.
-Then, click on the start and end dates on the calendar (add other filters if necessary) to see all the FCF’s that have been generated in a particular period of time.
+On the Active Filters tab (right column), select View Filters.
+Then, click on the start and end dates on the calendar (add other filters as necessary) to see all the FCF’s that have been generated over a particular period of time.
 Once all filters are selected, click on Apply Filters.

-To edit the identified tracks click on the “Pencil” tool.
+To edit the identified track click on the “Pencil” tool.

-Click on the spectrogram wave and, dragging your cursor, select the segment of music.
-Please make sure you select only music, not voice or sounds (so do not select the speaker presentation or comments or possible sound effects, for example).
-Once the correct area is selected, click on Select Segment.
+Click on the spectrogram wave and, by dragging your cursor, select the part of the audio that contains music.
+Please make sure you select only music, not voice nor sounds (so do not select the speaker presentation or comments or sound effects, for example).
+Click on Select Segment.

-To avoid wrong or inconsistent versions, listen to the system suggestions (if available) to find the same version of the song that you are editing.
+To avoid any errors when assigning a version, listen to the suggestions (if available) to find the same version of the track that you are editing.